 Overall, schools had instituted good management and administrative systems to ensure that leave was recorded, and educators in schools were aware of the processes and complied with these processes.
-However, most schools did not track the overall leave taking of educators or at the school to monitor the total loss of learning time or the patterns of leave taking.
+However, most schools did not track the overall leave taking of educators or monitor the total loss of learning time or the patterns of leave taking.

-4.7.2.
-District-level perspective
+4.7.2 District-level perspective